Children's Community Nursing Service, Richmond

 When you receive your appointment letter, contact us if:

-- You have a pacemaker
+- you have a pacemaker

-- You are taking blood thinning medicine
+- you are taking blood thinning medicine (eg (warfarin, rivaroxaban, apixaban).

 Medicines and the test